hamlit/hamlit-block/README.md

 ## Usage

-Basically the same as Hamlit.
+Basically the same as Hamlit. `require 'hamlit/block'` may be necessary.
 Contents inside script block is not rendered but available via `yield`.

 ## License